chenxingqiang/secret-learn/doc/datasets/sample_generators.rst

 .. currentmodule:: xlearn.datasets

-In addition, jax-sklearn includes various random sample generators that can be used to build artificial datasets of controlled size and complexity.
+In addition, secret-learn includes various random sample generators that can be used to build artificial datasets of controlled size and complexity.

 Generators for classification and clustering